2024–25 College Football Playoff: SMU at Penn State

 No. 10 SMU, the 11-seed, and No. 4 Penn State, the 6-seed, made their respective CFP debuts in their first-round game, which was their third meeting.
 Their prior meetings were a 1978 Penn State win and a tie in the 1948 Cotton Bowl Classic.

-Penn State, who began the game with the ball, punted on both of their first two drives, but took the lead when Dominic DeLuca intercepted a Kevin Jennings pass and returned it for a touchdown.
-Later in the first quarter, Penn State turned the ball over on downs but regained possession with another interception returned for a touchdown, this time by Tony Rojas.
+Penn State, who began the game with the ball, punted on both of their first two drives but took the lead when Dominic DeLuca intercepted a Kevin Jennings pass and returned it for a touchdown.
+Later in the first quarter, Penn State turned the ball over on downs but regained possession early in the second quarter with another interception returned for a touchdown, this time by Tony Rojas.
 After an SMU punt and another Penn State turnover on downs, Jennings threw a third interception—the second to DeLuca—which led to a 25-yard touchdown rush by Kaytron Allen.
 Another SMU turnover on downs followed, and Penn State scored the final points of the first half on a Nicholas Singleton rush, giving the hosts a 28–0 halftime lead.

-SMU opened the second half by scoring their first points of the contest on a 28-yard field goal by Collin Rogers, and Penn State answered with a field goal of their own on their first drive of the half.
+SMU opened the second half by scoring their first points of the contest on a 28-yard field goal by Collin Rogers, and Penn State answered with a Ryan Barker field goal on their first drive of the half.
 A Rogers miss from 42 yards on SMU's ensuing drive gave Penn State the ball back, and the Nittany Lions drove 75 yards in nine plays to push their lead to 35 points on a 4-yard rush by Allen.
-SMU punted on their next drive but quickly regained possession following a Brandon Crossley interception, leading to SMU's first touchdown on a 28-yard pass from Jennings to Roderick Daniels Jr. A punt by each team gave the ball back to Penn State, who ran out the clock to conclude the game and advanced to the quarterfinals with a 38–10 win.
+SMU punted on their next drive but quickly regained possession following a Brandon Crossley interception, leading to SMU's only touchdown on a 28-yard pass from Jennings to Roderick Daniels Jr. A punt by each team gave the ball back to Penn State, who ran out the clock to conclude the game and advanced to the quarterfinals with a 38–10 win.